ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Configuration of Clients {#client-config}

-Clients are configured to use UDP Proxying over HTTP via an URI Template
+Clients are configured to use UDP Proxying over HTTP via a URI Template
 {{!TEMPLATE=RFC6570}} with the variables "target_host" and "target_port".
 Examples are shown below: